Pellost/SampleCode/README.md

 # SampleCode
-Repository that represents my programming style
+Repository that represents my programming style.

+Projects are seperated by programming languages.